vi-plugins/jquery-boilerplate/README.md

 - `npm run build` cleans the dist folder and starts a single build with webpack
 - `npm run build:watch` same as build task but with activated watch - this is the preferred task for development
 - `npm run clean` cleans the dist folder
-- `npm test` executes the tests with mocha
+- `npm test` executes the tests with mocha and chai

 ## Conventions - Best practices